hasindu2008/slow5tools/README.md

 - reading from stdin for *view*
 - binary releases for ARM64 processors on Linux
 - binary releases for MacOS
-- decoupling conversion modules (currently f2s and s2f; any future formats) so that slow5tools only deal with S/BLOW5 files and thus can be easily compiled.
-Currently, compiling slow5tools is not straight forward due to the HDF5 (FAST5) dependency
 - any other features that are potentially useful to many

 ### Notes